typohnebild/numpy-vs-mir/README.md

 Julia with respect to simple numerical operations like dot product, multiplication and sorting.
 Similar to our approach, MIR and NumPy is used in those implementations.

-Both works compare relatively simple instructions.
+Both works compare the performance of individual matrix or vector operations.
 We compare a more complex application, and not just individual functions, by implementing a multigrid solver in D and Python using MIR and NumPy.